Nathy-M/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that lists all local variables and environmental variables and functions
+a script that creates new local variables